xylian-site/DeepSpeed/blogs/deepnvme/03-2025/README.md

 <img src="./media/dnvme_scaling.png">
 <div align="center">
-Figure: Scaling I/O performance with available NVMe bandwidth
+  Microbenchmark shows DeepNVMe scales I/O performance with available NVMe bandwidth
 </div>

+# Broader usability
+We have also made DeepNVMe more broadly usable by removing existing restrictions concerning hardware environments and I/O operations, as explained below.

-# DeepNVMe in CPU-Only environments
+## CPU-Only environments
-Previously, DeepNVMe was unusable in CPU-only environments because it relied on `torch.pin_memory()` for page-locked CPU tensors.
-However, `torch.pin_memory()` does not work in the CPU versions of `torch` as illustrated below.
+Although GPUs (and similar accelerators) dominate DL, CPUs are still used in important machine learning (ML) workloads such as recommendation systems.
+However, DeepNVMe was previously unusable in CPU-only environments.
+This was because DeepNVMe relied on `torch.pin_memory()` for page-locked CPU tensors, whereas `torch.pin_memory()` does not work in the CPU versions of `torch` as illustrated below.

 ```bash
 >>> import torch